App Store Optimization Guide

 Both of the stores have the same purpose: they provide a platform for users to look for apps or games and download them.
 This does not mean, however, that they work the same.
 In this chapter of the ASO guide, we will go through the history, the key differences and algorithms of both stores.

 With the frequent use of mobile phones, the app industry started booming.
-In this manner, the Apple App Store saw an increase in the number of apps from 800 since its launch in 2008 to 2 million in 2018 (Source Statista).
+In this manner, the Apple App Store saw an increase in the number of apps from 800 since its launch in 2008 to 2.2 million in 2019 (Source Business of Apps ).
 Similarly, the number of apps available on Google Play has reached 3,6 million in March 2018.
 It is clear that the competition on the market is strong.
 This is leading up to the next point:

 If you want to grow your mobile business, you need to be fast and agile when it comes to App Store Optimization.